shizhexu1999/GWAS_and_Fine_Mapping_for_Breast_Cancer/README.md

 - We investigated the integration of fine-mapping with machine learning frameworks to enhance the identification of causal variants.

 ## GWAS for the Confluence Project
 The GWAS analysis was carried out with **REGENIE**, following the Confluence project’s recommended pipeline.
-The details of the CKB dataset and the number of cases can found in [summary report](summary_cases_confluence_13_May.pdf).
+The details of the CKB dataset and the number of breast cancer cases can found in [summary report](summary_cases_confluence_13_May.pdf).

 To enable a robust comparison with **REGENIE**, we also applied another GWAS tool, **SAIGE**.

 ## Fine-Mapping
 Alongside applying established fine-mapping methods in our simulation study, we propose a new fine-mapping approach based on machine learning.

+## Roadmap

 ## Next Step

 ## Acknowledgement
-The autocompletion feature of GitHub Copilot was passively used throughout the code development process.
-It is pervasive to all the code without the use of any specific prompts.

 ## License
 This project is licensed under the MIT license.